Winnipeg's Most: Self titled debut

 For their debut album, Winnipeg's Most collaborated with the Juno nominated producers Stomp and Jay Mak of RezOfficial Music.
 The album was released in 2010 under the group's own label, Heatbag Records, in association with RezOfficial Music.
 The album featured Kobe, Ed E Buk, and Zeek Illa, and it featured the hit songs "All That I Know", "On These Streetz", and "What You In It For".
 Boogey the Beat co-produced one track with Stomp, titled "It's A Jungle Out Here".
 The group won 3 out of the 4 Aboriginal Peoples Choice Music Awards that they were nominated for.

 Goodfellaz

 Winnipeg's Most released their sophomore album under their label Heatbag Records in 2011.
 This record, titled Goodfellaz, featured artists Krizz Kaliko, The Rupness Monster, Ed E Buk, Zeek Illa, Bubblz, Big Slim, and Inez.
 This album won six Aboriginal Peoples Choice Music Awards in the categories of Best Duo or Group, Best Producer/Engineer, Best Music Video, Best Album Cover Design, Best Rap/Hip-hop CD, and Single of the Year for "Don't Stop".

 Disbandment and death of Brooklyn

 Winnipeg's Most disbanded after 2013.
 Jon-C was arrested that year after cocaine and other drugs were found in his home during a 2012 police raid.
 On September 22, 2015, Jamie Prefontaine (aka Brooklyn), died at the age of 30.

+2024 Reunion Show

+On March 28, 2024 at the Burton Cummings theatre in Winnipeg, the surviving member's of Winnipeg's Most performed a reunion show, which included in a tribute to Prefontaine (also known as Brooklyn).

+Additionally, Rogers announced plans on his personal Instagram page for following unspecified shows to be performed in the summer of 2024.